sevostei/sevostei/README.md

 - 👋 Hi, I’m @sevostei
-- 👀 I’m interested in Python and big data
-- 📫 How to reach me:
-        tg - @sevostei

 <!---
 sevostei/sevostei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.